fastify/ajv-compiler/README.md

 })
 ```

-The defaults AJV JTD options are the same as the [Fastify's default options](#AJV-Configuration).
+The default AJV JTD options are the same as [Fastify's default options](#AJV-Configuration).

 #### Fastify with JTD and serialization